Rearth/Oritech/src/main/resources/assets/oritech/lavender/entries/oritech_guide/enderic_laser.md

 To set the target direction of the laser, select a target with the target designator item.
 Then shift+right-click the **bottom** laser block to assign the target.
 The laser will keep firing in the target direction as long as there is something to target.

-*Note that you're only setting the target direction, not the target block.
+*Note that you're only setting the target direction.
 This means that the laser will also destroy blocks before and behind the target*.
+A redstone signal disables the laser.

-The maximum range is 64..
+The maximum range is 64.

 ;;;;;